“I knew what I wanted, I wanted to see the world” – Andrea Mueller

 On my birthday, I am remembering the times I have traveled to Europe.
 I thought traveling to Europe will only remain as a dream, and I am forever grateful of this blessing.
 That’s why I want to share with you the 14 countries I have visited for the past 7 years (in no particular order).

 La Catedral de Santa María la Real de la Almudena, Madrid

 Spain is the first country in Europe I have visited.
 I have been to Madrid three times since 2010.
-On my first trip to Madrid, I realized that I am not compatible to all travelers.
+On my first trip to Madrid, I realized that I am not compatible with all travelers.
 Just because they are fellow travelers doesn’t mean that we want the same itinerary and adventures.
 I learned that lesson fast!
 Now, I choose my companion very well or sometimes I will just go on my own.
-See what you can do in 12 Hours in Madrid.

 Basílica I Temple Expiatori de la Sagrada Família, Barcelona